 Within days, Nina received a response from a nephew of Dan’s birth mother.
 Dan learned that although his birth mother never married, “she was the aunt who was always there, embraced all the kids and helped raise everyone.”
 He also learned that while the whole family knew she had placed a child for adoption, they never knew what became of him.

-In the past year, Dan has met several cousins on his birth mother’s side and dozens of relatives on his birth father’s side.
-Last fall he attended a Green Bay Packers game with his newfound siblings and sat in his birth father’s old seat.
-Family members have come to Chicago from Wisconsin to visit Dan and Laurie.
+Over the course of the following year, Dan met several cousins on his birth mother’s side and dozens of relatives on his birth father’s side.
+In the fall of 2016, he attended a Green Bay Packers game with his newfound siblings and sat in his birth father’s old seat.
+Family members have also come to Chicago from Wisconsin to visit Dan.

 Dan sent Nina a note of appreciation for her help: “Words cannot express how grateful I am for your assistance in connecting me with this important part of my DNA.
 These folks are wonderful, and I can’t wait to get to know them better.”